 Video & Podcast Interview Below

-While Beth and Greg graduated from Purdue University, they pursued different career paths.
-Through College Flight Plan, they fused their careers and now help teenagers prepare for college and plan their careers.
+Beth and Greg Langston are both Purdue University alumni.
+However, they pursued different career paths.
+Beth graduated with a Bachelor’s in Education, while Greg graduated from Purdue’s Krannert School of Business.
+Today, they’ve fused their expertise to help teenagers prepare for college and plan their careers.

-Beth graduated from Purdue University with a Bachelor’s in Education.
-As a result, she has helped hundreds of high school students worldwide navigate the dreaded college application essay process with tremendous success.
+- Beth has expertly helped hundreds of high school students worldwide navigate the dreaded college application essay process.

 What Does College Flight Plan Do?